arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-21-typography-experiments.md

 Vowel letter preceded by another vowel or space is not modified.
 A couple of sound-modifiers were also treated as vowels.

-This version probably saves a tuny bit of space, and not too hard to switch to; its usefulness is limited because a number of vowels still should be kept on the main line.
+This version probably saves a tiny bit of space, and not too hard to switch to; its usefulness is limited because a number of vowels still should be kept on the main line.

 Something should be done to vowels though &mdash; there should be a more compact form to encode 12 characters.